 - Rule 204A-1 under the Advisers Act (the “Code of Ethics Rule”).
 Deficiencies pertaining to this rule included access to persons who were unidentified by the advisers (for the purpose of reviewing personal securities transactions), codes of ethics that were missing required information, untimely submissions of transactions and holdings, and codes of ethics that did not have any descriptions in the Form ADVs.

 - Rule 204-2 under the Advisers Act (the “Books and Records Rule”).
 Some of the main weaknesses under this rule included inconsistent recordkeeping, books and records that were inaccurate or not updated, and records such as trade records, advisory agreements, and general ledgers that were not maintained properly.

 The SEC released the February Risk Alert with the intent to help advisers identify and address potential deficiencies.

-If you need assistance with assessing your compliance program, CCLS can help.
+If you need assistance with assessing your compliance program, Core Compliance can help.
 We offer a variety of investment advisory services to help you identify and resolve any deficiencies, including Annual Reviews and filing Forms ADV Part 1 and 2.
-Don’t wait for an SEC order, give us a call today at (619) 278-0020 or email us at email@example.com.
-Thank you.
+Don’t wait for an SEC order, give us a call today at (619) 278-0020 to schedule a consultation.